 "Definitely not.
 It won't cook evenly and will most likely destroy the texture of the meat in the process."

 How can you tell if meat is safe to eat?

 First and foremost, trust your senses.
-Fresh meat should be stored in a refrigerator at 40 degrees or below.
-Pay attention to 'packed on' or 'use by' dates to make sure you are using meat while it is fresh.
+Fresh meat should be stored in a refrigerator at 40 F or below.
+Pay attention to "packed on" or "use by" dates to make sure you are using meat while it's fresh.
 Meat should have a good, bright color (not gray), should be moist and fresh to the touch (not sticky or tacky), and most of all, trust your nose—often meat that is spoiling will have a strong odor.

 "The sooner you cook meat, the fresher and more delicious it will be.
 But life happens, so if you're not going to get to cooking something in time, wrap it up tight and freeze it for later.
 And then gently thaw!"
 Thomason says.

 RELATED: This is the Ingredient Most Likely To Give You Food Poisoning, Says a New CDC Report